stoneman/qmk_userspace/README.md

   - Code which sends my Mac `Select the next source in input menu` keyboard shortcut whenever any other layer is enabled.
 This switches from my last imput source (`Unicode Hex Input`) to my first input source (`British PC`).
   - Code which uses QMK's Unicode input method for Windows when Windows-style Unicode is set and which sends the relevant hex strings when Mac-style Unicode is set (I couldn't get QMK's Unicode input method for Mac to work with Unicode characters in the emoji range).
 - Nothing to do with emoji, but the following have also been added to this layer:
+  - `Review Please` - is a shortcut for the Slack emojis I add when requesting a review from my team.
   - `CLI Repeat` is for re-executing the previous command in a terminal: Up arrow, pause 50ms, Enter
   - `Start Debugging` - launches the current project with debugging in VSCode (i.e. `F5`).
   - `Step Into` - VSCode Step Into shortcut.